ikramshabbir/ANSARI-MD/CONTRIBUTING.md

-# Contributing to X-Asena
+# Contributing to IKRAM

-Thanks for your interest in improving X-Asena.
+Thanks for your interest in improving IKRAM.
 This guide covers how to set up the project, make changes, and open a pull request.

 ## Code of conduct